 - 3 years and 75 days haven’t passed from the requested effective date of the election.

-If these apply to you, explain the reasonable cause for delay in the blank space on the form.
+If these apply to you, explain the reasonable cause for delay in the blank space on the form (as indicated in the screenshot above).

 When to File